Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

       .. attribute:: enabled
          :type: bool

-         Whether or not to connect to reids on startup.
+         Whether or not to connect to redis on startup.

       .. attribute:: host
          :type: str